timofeysie/acknowledge/notes/Core Java.md

 #Abstract & Interface#
+- Java does not permit multiple inheritance but interfaces provide an alternative because you can implement more than one interface.
+- an interface can extend any number of interfaces.
 - If a class includes abstract methods, the class itself must be declared abstract
+- All methods declared in an interface are implicitly public, so the public modifier can be omitted.
+- All constant values defined in an interface are implicitly public, static, and final and these can be omitted.

 - if an abstract class is subclassed and contians unimplemented methods, it must also be declared abstract.
 - All of the methods in an interface are implicitly abstract, so the abstract modifier is not used. (it could be—it's just not necessary).
 - Unlike interfaces, abstract classes can contain fields that are not static and final, and they can contain implemented methods.